NumericalMathematics/DispersiveShallowWater.jl/docs/src/callbacks.md

 nothing # hide
 ```

+Please note that this plot shows the *change* of the invariants over time, i.e., the difference from their initial values.
 More on different options for plotting the analysis callback can be found in the chapter [Plotting Simulation Results](@ref plotting).

 ![analysis callback](analysis_callback.png)

 The plot shows that linear invariants such as the total water mass and total velocity are conserved exactly.
-However, nonlinear invariants such as the entropy may exhibit small growth over time.
+However, nonlinear invariants such as the entropy may exhibit small growth over time (compared to the growth one would obtain from a standard spatial discretization that does not conserve these invariants).
 This occurs because standard time integration methods do not necessarily preserve nonlinear invariants, even when the spatial discretization is conservative.

 For a fully discrete entropy-conservative method, see also the following section about relaxation and the [`RelaxationCallback`](@ref).